act-rules/act-rules.github.io/pages/design/test-cases.md

 1. Test every "condition" in the rule
 1. Test one thing at a time
 1. Ensure consistency with accessibility
 1. Keep test cases small
 1. Test definitions superficially
 1. Avoid tests cases contested by (accessibility) support

+Keep in mind, there are exceptions to all of these.

 ## Test Every Condition